Skip to content

 MORE FOM THIS BLOG...

-Varna Sutra : Samyukta - The intrinsic Union
+Varna Sutra : Samyukta - The Intrinsic Union

 Varna Sutra: Anatomy

-Varna Sutra : Samyukta - The intrinsic Union
+Varna Sutra : Samyukta - The Intrinsic Union

 The kanjivaram sari is known for its bold geometry which emerges from its colour language as well as from its distinctive structure and layout.
 The weavers of Kanchipuram employ varied complex and...